 Skip to contents

-Used for finding principal components of a numeric matrix.
+Used for finding principal components of a numeric matrix x.
 Missing values in the matrix are allowed.
 Principal Components are extracted one a time.
-The algorithm computes x = TP', where T is the 'scores' matrix and P is the 'loadings' matrix.
+This algorithm computes x = TLP', where T is the scores matrix, L (Lambda) is the eigenvalue vector, and P is the loadings matrix.

 Usage